vinicius-trev/jetson-nano-utils/instructions/darknet-yolo.md

 # Darknet YOLO - AlexeyAB

-Implementação do YOLO v4 em C segundo o paper original com wrapper / API em python.
+YOLO v4 implementation in C, as defined on the original paper with a wrapper / API in python.

-* Para Instalar:
+* How to Install:
-    * (1) Realizar o download do código fonte
+    * (1) Download source code
     ```
     git clone https://github.com/AlexeyAB/darknet.git
     cd darknet
     ```

-    * (2) Editar Makefile
+    * (2) Modify the Makefile
     ```
     GPU=1
     CUDNN=1